awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 **Dynamic compute nodes:**
 + Search the `ResumeProgram` log \(`/var/log/parallelcluster/slurm_resume.log`\) for your compute node name to see if `ResumeProgram` was ever called with the node\. \(If `ResumeProgram` wasn’t ever called, you can check the `slurmctld` log \(`/var/log/slurmctld.log`\) to determine if Slurm ever tried to call `ResumeProgram` with the node\)\.
 + Note that incorrect permissions for `ResumeProgram` might cause `ResumeProgram` to fail silently\.
 If you’re using a custom AMI with modification to `ResumeProgram` setup, check that the `ResumeProgram` is owned by the `slurm` user and has the `744` \(`rwxr--r--`\) permission\.
 + If `ResumeProgram` is called, check to see if an instance is launched for the node\.
-If no instance was launched, you should be able to see an error message that describes the launch failure\.
+If no instance was launched, you can see an error message that describes the launch failure\.
 + If the instance is launched, then there might have been a problem during the setup process\.
 You should see the corresponding private IP address and instance ID from the `ResumeProgram` log\.
 Moreover, you can look at corresponding setup logs for the specific instance\.
 For more information about troubleshooting a setup error with a compute node, see the next section\.

  **Static compute nodes:**